jcolag/entropy-arbitrage/2025-10-16-firstborn.md

  > **PICARD**: As a result, we won't be able to rendezvous with the *Kearsarge* for another four days.

-The United States Navy has had multiple ships by the same name, the original specifically named for the [New Hampshire mountain](https://en.wikipedia.org/wiki/Mount_Kearsarge_%28Merrimack_County,_New_Hampshire%29).
+The United States Navy has had multiple ships by the same name, the original specifically named for the {% wiki Mount_Kearsarge_%28Merrimack_County,_New_Hampshire%29|New Hampshire mountain|en %}.

  > **PICARD**: Yes.
 And, as it would seem we're in for a relatively quiet time, I shall use this opportunity to visit the Hatarian System.
 There are some ancient ruins that are just being excavated.